-- 1. Commitment to the advanced training of future psychologists; - 2.
-Investment of resources to provide psychological instruction and training opportunities that are appropriate for residents; - 3.
-Responsibility to exercise appropriate control, oversight, and review of the psychological services offered by supervisees; and

-4. Adherence to the membership criteria and other policies and procedures of the Association of Psychology Postdoctoral and Internship Centers (APPIC).
+- 1. Commitment to the advanced training of future psychologists; - Investment of resources to provide psychological instruction and training opportunities that are appropriate for residents; - 3.
+Responsibility to exercise appropriate control, oversight, and review of the psychological services offered by supervisees; and - 4.
+Adherence to the membership criteria and other policies and procedures of the Association of Psychology Postdoctoral and Internship Centers (APPIC). - 5.
+All Clinical Supervisors will complete 6 hours of CEU's in Clinical Supervision each license renewal cycle.